Enzyme-developer/Enzyme-developer/README.md

 Hi 👋 I'm Ayo
 ========================

-Fullstack Developer and Technical writer.
+Fronted Engineer and Ghost Technical Writer.
 ------------------------------------------------------------

 I'm surfing the world of software engineering, one step at a time.
 I love the process of discovery, and I love the thrill of solving problems.
 I'm also excited about the possibility of creating solutions.
-I constantly seeks out innovative solutions to everyday problems.
+I constantly  out innovative solutions to everyday problems.

 * 🌍  currently based in Lagos
 * 🖥️  View my portfolio at [Ayo-dev](http://ayoo-dev.netlify.app)
 * ✉️  You can contact me at [talabiayomide2000@gmail.com](mailto:talabiayomide2000@gmail.com)
-* 🧠  I'm currently learning Backend Development
+* 🧠  I'm currently learning Systems design & Frontend Architecture.
 * 🤝  I'm open to collaboration, ideas and gigs.
 ### Skills